 * Bath towel and pool towel for each person

-* If you stay for 2 weeks a change of sheets and bath towels plus 2 hours cleaning is included in the price. mid-stay if you would like that.
+* If you stay for 2 weeks a change of sheets and bath towels plus 2 hours cleaning is included in the price. mid-stay.

 * Heating, wood burning stove and duvets make for a cosy winter house